iterative/dvc.org/static/docs/commands-reference/push.md

 # push

-This command pushes all data file caches related to the current Git branch to cloud storage.
-Cloud storage settings need to be configured.
-See cloud storage configuration for more details on how to set up cloud storage.
+This command pushes all data file caches related to the current Git branch to the remote storage.
+Remote storage settings need to be configured.
+See [remote storage configuration](/doc/get-started/configuration#remote-data-storages) for more details.

 ```usage
     usage: dvc push [-h] [-q] [-v] [-j JOBS] [-r REMOTE] [--all-branches]